Think Twice about Flying Korean Air with a Toddler

 Evangeline struggled, knocked her head against the armrest of the plane seat, and cried even harder.
 I tried to thrust her to my breast again.
 That was supposed to calm her down to sleep in a quick and easy manner.
 ALAS, in the plane full of sleeping passengers (seems to be at full capacity), this did not work this time.

 She tried to peel off the nursing cover and get out of it, while I struggled to keep her under.
 From the corner of my eye, a man was staring in my direction.
 Was my breast exposed when my baby tried to remove the nursing cover?
 Could he have seen anything in the dark?
-When finally my baby succumbed to nurse and sleep, a shadow walked past us, creaked open the toilet door near us, and shut it with a thud.
+When my baby finally succumbed to nursing and slept, a shadow walked past us, creaked open the toilet door near us, and shut it with a thud.
 A burst of cries erupted again.

 For Korean Air, it’s a triple whammy.